ice-bergtech/kr8/README.md

 It has been designed to work as a simple configuration management framework, allowing operators to specify configurations at different cluster context levels to generate component manifests across multiple clusters.

+Once installed, 99% percent of your usage will be running `kr8 generate`.

 Kr8+ is `pre-1.0`.
 This means that breaking changes will still happen from time to time, but it's stable enough for both scripting and interactive use.